janisianne23-afk/Linear-Optimisation-Project-Mineral-Budget-Allocation/README.md

 * **Mathematical concepts:** Correlation analysis, linear optimization, and data normalization

 ## How to run the project
+1. Open and download the Project3 folder.
-1. Open and run 'Project3_CLEANING.ipynb' to process raw dataset and generate standardized data.
+2. Open and run 'Project3_CLEANING.ipynb' to process raw dataset and generate standardized data.
-2. Open and run 'Project3_Analysis.ipynb' to view the statistical correlations, graphs, and final optimization results.
+3. Open and run 'Project3_Analysis.ipynb' to view the statistical correlations, graphs, and final optimization results.

 ## Key findings
 * Gold demonstrated a significantly stronger correlation to positive returns compared to Iron Ore.